 Living Expenses and the LIXI Standards

-The lending industry is faced with unprecedented focus from regulators and the community in general.
 The categories used to describe a customer's living expenses for a credit application were last updated in the LIXI data standards in 2016 through an industry consultation process.
 To support the evolving requirements of the industry, LIXI published a paper (available for download here) on the 12th November 2018 that described the rationale for change, the high-level changes required, along with details of how to get involved.

 Key Proposed Changes